dreamind/ix/workshops/infrastructure/index.md

         return html % (location, temp)

     if __name__ == "__main__":
-        app.run(debug=True)
+        app.run(debug=True, host='0.0.0.0', port=80)

 \\}

 \\{div class="exercise"

-#### Exercise
+#### Exercise 4

 Save and unzip the following [file](codes.zip) to your own directory.
 From the command line, call:

         C:\> python form.py

-Load `form.html` in the browser via the following URL, `http://localhost:5000/form.html` and answer the following questions
+Load `form.html` in the browser via the following URL, `http://localhost/form.html` and answer the following questions

 1. View the source of `form.html`.
 What tags can you see?
 2. Do you know what these represent?
+Use this [resource](http://www.w3schools.com/html/html_forms.asp) to help you examine the HTML.
 3. Fill the form and click submit, observe the output and examine how `form.py` processes the form submission.

 Open `form.html` in a text editor and change the following line: